MPlatypus/MPlatypus/README.md

 - Nasm

-You can contact me via discord on MPlaty#7159 if you wish to converse
+You can contact me via discord on `mplatypus` if you wish to converse

 <!---
 MPlatypus/MPlatypus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.